bsomps/OpenGeoPlotter/README.md

 event.key == 's':  # Scale bottom side up
 event.key == 'backspace':  # Delete overlay image

-Auxiliary bar plot: this plots bars alongside the drill hole data normalized to a certain length.
+- Auxiliary bar plot: this plots bars alongside the drill hole data normalized to a certain length.
 Choose an attribute to plot bars and wait for the bars to render.
 Bar plot uses only numerical data.
 Bar plot lengths can be further normalized through the plot settings window.
-Interpolate Contours (RBF): A Radial Basis Function (RBF) is a mathematical function used primarily for interpolation, where its value depends only on the distance from a central point.
+- Interpolate Contours (RBF): A Radial Basis Function (RBF) is a mathematical function used primarily for interpolation, where its value depends only on the distance from a central point.
 It's unique because it maintains radial symmetry, meaning its output is the same in all directions from the center.
 You will be prompted to set your normalization, and generate the contours.

-FACTOR ANALYSIS
+## FACTOR ANALYSIS

 The Factor Analysis tool allows you to analyze your data using the statistical method of Factor Analysis.
 To use this tool, follow these steps:

-Specify the number of factors: Choose how many factors you want the analysis to consider, anywhere from 1 to 10.
+- Specify the number of factors: Choose how many factors you want the analysis to consider, anywhere from 1 to 10.

-Provide a column ending tag: Enter the ending tag that is common to the columns of data you want to include in the factor analysis.
+- Provide a column ending tag: Enter the ending tag that is common to the columns of data you want to include in the factor analysis.

-Opt for Factor Scores: Check the box if you want to calculate factor scores in the analysis.
+- Opt for Factor Scores: Check the box if you want to calculate factor scores in the analysis.

-Select the holes for the analysis: The tool will allow you to select the specific drill holes you want to include in the analysis.
+- Select the holes for the analysis: The tool will allow you to select the specific drill holes you want to include in the analysis.

-Run the analysis: Click on the "Run Factor Analysis" button to start the analysis.
+- Run the analysis: Click on the "Run Factor Analysis" button to start the analysis.
 If no holes or no matching columns are selected, the tool will prompt you with a warning and stop the analysis.
 If the selected data is valid, it scales the data and runs a Factor Analysis.
 It will determine the factor loadings and variance, and variables for each factor.
 The tool will then prepare a results dataframe that includes the factor loadings and the variance for each factor, the variables for each factor, and the selected hole IDs.
 If you opted for Factor Scores, the tool will calculate them, add them to the original dataset, and offer you the option to save them as a CSV file.

-Save the results: At the end, the tool will prompt you to save the Factor Analysis results as a CSV file.
+- Save the results: At the end, the tool will prompt you to save the Factor Analysis results as a CSV file.

-Remember, Factor Analysis is a powerful statistical method that can help uncover complex patterns in your data.
-The value you get from it will depend on the nature of your data and the number of factors you choose to analyze.

- ALPHA BETA CONVERTER
+### ALPHA BETA CONVERTER

 This tool allows you to convert alpha and beta values in your structure data to strike and dip values.
 The process is as follows:

-Upload your data: Before you can start the conversion, you need to upload your structure data in CSV format.
+- Upload your data: Before you can start the conversion, you need to upload your structure data in CSV format.

-Select holes: Choose which holes you want to include in the conversion process.
+- Select holes: Choose which holes you want to include in the conversion process.

-Check the validity of your data: The tool will check if your data contains columns named 'alpha', 'beta', 'drill_hole_azimuth', and 'drill_hole_dip'.
+- Check the validity of your data: The tool will check if your data contains columns named 'alpha', 'beta', 'drill_hole_azimuth', and 'drill_hole_dip'.
 If these columns are not found, the tool will warn you and stop the conversion process.

-Compute the conversion: If your data is valid, the tool will:
+- Compute the conversion: If your data is valid, the tool will:

-Convert the alpha, beta, azimuth, and dip values to radians ->Compute the Cartesian coordinates of the structural vector in drill hole coordinates ->Transform these coordinates into global coordinates by applying two rotations based on the drill hole dip and azimuth ->Compute the trend and plunge of the structural vector in global coordinates ->Compute the converted strike and dip from the trend and plunge.
+- Convert the alpha, beta, azimuth, and dip values to radians ->Compute the Cartesian coordinates of the structural vector in drill hole coordinates ->Transform these coordinates into global coordinates by applying two rotations based on the drill hole dip and azimuth ->Compute the trend and plunge of the structural vector in global coordinates ->Compute the converted strike and dip from the trend and plunge.

-Finally, you will be asked to save your converted data as a CSV file.
+- Finally, you will be asked to save your converted data as a CSV file.

-STEREONET AND ROSE PLOT
+### STEREONET AND ROSE PLOT

 This tool will plot your strike and dip values on a stereonet and rose diagram.
 Please ensure you have that your strike and dip are using the right hand rule.
 The tool is not able to compute dip direction.
 Both plots allow you to select as many holes as you would like from the structure hole_select list.
 You can further color map the attributes based on a different column in the CSV.

-STEREONET SMALL CIRCLES FOR UNORIENTED CORE
+### STEREONET SMALL CIRCLES FOR UNORIENTED CORE

 Assign a drill hole strike and drill hole dip column to your dataset where each row is a calculated  strike and dip based on your surrey data.
 Using your TCA (to core axis) measurements on your structures you can be plotted as small circles on a stereonet.